ijiraq/astroquery/docs/cadc/cadc.rst

-The next example queries all the data in that region and filters the results on the name of the target (as an example - any other filtering possible) and resolves the URLs for both the primary and auxiliary data (in this case preview files)
+The next example queries all the data in that region and filters the results on the name of the target (as an example -  other filtering is possible) and resolves the URLs for both the primary and auxiliary data (in this case preview files)